grossesbewirken/jobrouter/README.md

 - Text
 - Kontakt-Formular

+RECHERCHE:
+The essential components of an effective landing page are:

+1st.
+- A main headline and a supporting headline.
+- A unique selling proposition.

+2nd.
+- The benefits of your offering.
+Images or video showing context of use.

+3rd.
+- Social proof.
+- A reinforcement statement.

+4th.
+A closing argument.
+A call to action.

 - - - - - - - - - - - - - - - - - - - - - - - -

 FORMULAR: